kmlefran/aiida-aimall/paper.md

 correct data type is provided for each parameter.
 In this way, `AimqbParameters` verifies the provided input to AIMAll calculations prior to launch of the calculation.
 These parameters, along with `SinglefileData` of a valid AIMAll input file, a `Code` object for AIMAll software, and relevant metadata are provided to an `AimqbCalculation`.

 This functionality in itself is an overcomplication of the simple process of running the software normally.
 However, it does have some benefits.
-The output is already extracted and stored in the database in a readily useable manner through the use of the `AimqbBaseParser`.
+The output is already extracted and stored in the database in a readily usable manner through the use of the `AimqbBaseParser`.
 It is now simple to see the history of the calculation.

 ## Substituent Properties